 Note: You should ask an electrician what MCOV your home needs as the nominal voltage can vary from house to house (and even day to day).

 Bottom line: The higher a whole-home surge protector’s Maximum Surge Current Capacity, the higher the cost of the unit.

 The Maximum Surge Current Capacity of a whole-home surge protector is measured in kA (one thousand amps).
 This basically tells you how large a surge the unit can survive.
 After the unit absorbs a surge higher than its kA amperage, the unit will need to be replaced.

 A whole-home surge protector usually has a Maximum Surge Current Capacity anywhere from 20kA (the minimum that the IEEE recommends your surge protector has) to over 108kA.

 Our recommendation is to find a surge protector with atleast a 20kA Maximum Surge Current Capacity.

 Bottom line: The more extensive the warranty, the more expensive the overall cost of the surge protector installation.

-But here’s the thing to remember: most of the time, whole-home surge protector warranties aren’t as great as they sound.
-They usually contain so much fine-print limitations that even if your appliances are damaged while the surge protector was healthy and in use, you won’t see any money from the manufacturer.
+But here’s the thing to remember most of the time, whole-home surge protector warranties aren’t as great as they sound.
+They usually contain so many fine-print limitations that even if your appliances are damaged while the surge protector was healthy and in use, you won’t see any money from the manufacturer.

-For example: Typically, a manufacturer won’t cover damages to appliances when a whole-home surge protector is in place if:
+For example: Typically, a manufacturer won’t cover damage to appliances when a whole-home surge protector is in place if: